 \section{Transparency}

 Being transparent about the efficiency and environmental footprint is a key step towards Green AutoML and in general a more sustainable world, which we believe should be mandatory when publishing a paper.
-The acceptance of a paper is usually based on its novelty and the performance improvement, but the environmental footprint should also be considered.
-Of course, rejecting a paper with strong results solely for reasons of environmental impact would be unreasonable\,---\,after all, the pollution cannot be undone, and pollution with published results is all the more better than pollution without results.
-Nevertheless, authors should be incentivised to avoid environmental impact right from the beginning.
-Accordingly, as a first step we advocate extending checklists recently introduced in major machine learning conferences by the questions noted below.
-Such checklists need to be filled prior to paper submission and are intended to help authors reflect on issues such as reproducibility, transparency, research ethics and societal impact.
+The acceptance of a paper is usually based on its novelty and performance improvement, but the environmental footprint should also be considered.
+One may wonder whether rejecting a paper with strong results solely for reasons of environmental impact is unreasonable \,---\, after all, the pollution cannot be undone, and pollution with published results might be better than pollution without results.
+Nevertheless, authors should be incentivized to avoid environmental impact right from the beginning.
+Accordingly, as a first step, we advocate extending checklists recently introduced in major machine learning conferences by the questions noted below.
+Such checklists need to be filled out prior to paper submission and are intended to help authors reflect on issues such as reproducibility, transparency, research ethics, and societal impact.
 Obviously, authors could also be asked for the compute resources used for their paper, whether any measures have been taken to quantify or reduce the consumption, etc.

-One aspect about being transparent is to include information about the compensation of the footprint, and in the best case, also about how it is compensated.
+One aspect of being transparent is to include information about the compensation of the footprint, and in the best case, also about how it is compensated.
 If it is done via planting trees, for example, those trees have to survive $10$ years to compensate the footprint.
 This might also create more awareness that it takes a long time until the consumed resources are actually compensated, and therefore researchers might run experiments with more caution.